kanaria69/Mainecoco/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## What did one nut say as he chased another nut?
+I'm a cashew!